Shopify/themekit/docs/commands/index.md

 ```bash
 theme download templates/404.liquid templates/article.liquid
 ```

+As with `deploy`, unchanged files will be skipped.

 ## Get
 Get can be used to setup your theme on your local machine.
 It will both create